-The Section Chiefs and Command Staff ensure that at-least annual meetings are held by the Branch Directors, Group Managers, or Unit Leaders for employees assigned to their functional area and whose primary emergency assignment differs from their steady state position.
+The Section Chiefs and Command Staff ensure that at least annual meetings are held by the Branch Directors, Group Managers, or Unit Leaders for employees assigned to their functional area and whose primary emergency assignment differs from their steady-state position.
 The meetings focus on several key areas related to employees' primary emergency assignments.
 These include reviewing the processes associated with these assignments, assessing the completion of related training, and discussing the tasks and tools required.
 The meetings also confirm that employees have been issued the necessary Personal Protective Equipment (PPE) to complete their assignments.
 Additionally, they review employees' obligations to report to work when activated and ensure that employees are aware of the notification methods.
+Training and exercises outlined in the MYTEP adhere to LUMA's policies on emergency training, as well as federal and state regulatory requirements, including FEMA's National Incident Management System (NIMS), the Homeland Security Exercise and Evaluation Program (HSEEP), the June 22, 2020, T&D OMA, and Puerto Rico Department of Public Safety (Act 20-2017, as amended).

 Training on the ERP is conducted throughout the year.
-Training and exercises are planned and distributed in the Yearly training plan.
+Training and exercises are planned and distributed in the MYTEP, which is updated regularly to reflect changes in PREB resolutions and orders.
 Certain employees also benefit from PREMB's training calendar and invitations from our partner agencies (i.e., FEMA, CISA).
 For more information, please refer to the Annex H Preparedness Training.